Cvrane/VelocityCG/README.md

 # VelocityCG
 OCR Project for Velocity Capital Group to deliver an end-to-end framework for CRM.
 This project is a full-stack application in Python-Django stack.
 The database used is MongoDB.
+WIP to add data pipeline Airflow.

 # Drag-on